DotCampus/dotcampus.github.io/_posts/2023-11-30-who-needs-to-learn-coding-in-2024.md

 ---
 author: Theo Okafor
 description: The career landscape is undergoing a profound transformation, and among the various skills that have emerged as pivotal in this tech-driven era, coding stands out.
-In this article, I will try to answer questions like: Who needs to learn coding skills?
-Should I learn to code or not?
-How do I go about learning coding?
-And so on.
+The question is who needs to learn coding skills?
 image: https://images.unsplash.com/photo-1675654567731-6202cd552e3b?ixlib=rb-4.0.3&q=85&fm=jpg&crop=entropy&cs=srgb&w=3600
 ---

 # Who Needs To Learn Coding Skills in 2024?